bseltz-cohesity/scripts/python/backupNow/README.md

 ## Optional Parameters

 * -d, --domain: active directory domain of user (default is local)
+* -o, --objectname: name of object to backup (repeat this parameter for multiple objects)
 * -k, --keepLocalFor: days to keep local snapshot (default is 5 days)
 * -a, --archiveTo: name of archival target to archive to
 * -ka, --keepArchiveFor: days to keep in archive (default is 5 days)